pyrddlgym-project/pyRDDLGym/docs/jax.rst

 By default, the box constraints on actions are enforced using the projected gradient method.
 An alternative approach is to map the actions to the box via a differentiable transformation, as described by `equation 6 in this paper <https://ojs.aaai.org/index.php/AAAI/article/view/4744>`_.
-In the JAX planner, it is possible to switch to the transformation method by setting ``wrap_non_bool = True``.
+In the JAX planner, this can be enabled by setting ``wrap_non_bool = True``.

-The JAX planner also supports concurrency constraints on actions of the form :math:`\sum_i a_i \leq B` for some constant :math:`B`.
+Concurrency constraints are typically of the form :math:`\sum_i a_i \leq B` for some constant :math:`B`.
 If the ``max-nondef-actions`` property in the RDDL instance is less than the total number of boolean action fluents, then ``JaxBackpropPlanner`` will automatically apply a projected gradient step to ensure this constraint is satisfied at each optimization step, as described `in this paper <https://ojs.aaai.org/index.php/ICAPS/article/view/3467>`_.

 .. note::
-   Concurrency constraints on action-fluents are applied to boolean actions only: e.g., real and int actions are ignored.
+   Concurrency constraints on action-fluents are applied to boolean actions only: e.g., real and int actions are currently ignored.

 Reward Normalization
 -------------------

-Some domains yield rewards that vary significantly in magnitude between time steps, making optimization difficult without some form of normalization.
+Some domains yield rewards that vary significantly in magnitude between time steps, making optimization difficult without some kind of normalization.
 Following `this paper <https://arxiv.org/pdf/2301.04104v1.pdf>`_, pyRDDLGym-jax can apply a symlog transform to the sampled rewards during backprop: